mavaddat/RestSharp/docs/src/pages/migration.md

 ### Body parameters

 Beware that most of the code generators, like Postman C# code gen, generate code for RestSharp before v107, and that code is broken.
-Such code worked mostly due to obscurity of previous RestSharp versions API.
+Such code worked mostly due to the obscurity of previous RestSharp versions API.
 For example, Postman-generated code tells you to add the content-type header, and the accept header, which in many cases is an anti-pattern.
 It also posts JSON payload as string, where RestSharp provides you with serialization and deserialization of JSON out of the box.

-Therefore, please read the [Usage](/docs/usage) page and follow our guidelines when using RestSharp v107+.
+Therefore, please read the [current version](/docs/intro/) documentation and follow our guidelines when using RestSharp v107+.

 Some of the points to be aware of:
 - `AddParameter("application/json", ..., ParameterType.RequestBody)` won't work, use `AddBody` instead, or better, `AddJsonBody`.